-Ballerina Loebner's Magnolia (Magnolia x loebneri 'Ballerina'): 15 to 20 feet high and wide; rounded form; blooms early to mid-April.
-Flowers have numerous pue white petals that are pale pink at the base. zone 4-8.
+Ballerina Loebner's magnolia (Magnolia x loebneri 'Ballerina'): 15 to 20 feet high and wide; rounded form; blooms early to mid-April.
+Flowers have numerous pure white petals that are pale pink at the base. zone 4-8.

-Galaxy (Magnolia x 'Galaxy'): 20 to 25 feet high and 12 to 15 fett wide; rounded to pyramidal form.
+Galaxy magnolia (Magnolia 'Galaxy'): 20 to 25 feet high and 12 to 15 feet wide; rounded to pyramidal form.
 Small tree with pink flowers in late April.
 Green leaves turn a coppery bronze in fall.
 Zone 4-8.